 This makes it possible to create sub-currencies backed by assets, anything from gold and other currencies, to digital property or even securities.

 It opens up lots of possibilities, according to the white paper here.
 One of them is the creation of colored coins, which are altcoins marked with certain properties to reflect digital or physical assets (a stock, a derivative, a car, or a house).
 Ethereum will be able to overcome some basic shortcomings that have hindered the development of colored coins, says the paper.

 Custom currencies are potentially extremely powerful in e-commerce, explains Buterin:

-Financial derivatives are another interesting option.
+are another interesting option.
 They can be implemented in a few different ways and tied with various contracts.
 This makes complex transactions not only possible, but relatively simple and automated to a degree.
 One point to note: since there is no enforcement on the network, all financial contracts need to be fully collateralized.

 Ethereum can also be used in identity and reputation systems, simply by designing the necessary contracts.
 It can also be employed in decentralized autonomous organizations, peer-to-peer betting and online gambling, prediction markets, on-chain stock markets or in the insurance industry.

 One of the major uses of Ethereum will likely be standardised contracts that will employ specialised data feeds, allowing developers to peg currencies to other currencies, commodities or securities.

 Although Ethereum designed to be much more than a currency, the network does feature its own currency, too, dubbed ether.
 Ether is rewarded to miners and it also serves as a mechanism for paying transaction fees and eliminating spam.
 It will be sold in an initial fundraiser, but from then on it will be mined, resulting in a permanent linear inflation model.
 There is no cap, says Buterin.